omz13/kirby3-xmlsitemap/README.md

 - [x] Support Multilingual sites - **done 0.5** **REQUIRES kirby 3.0.0-beta-6.16 or better**
 - [x] `x-default` in ML sitemap **done 0.5**
 - [ ] Headers to stop sitemap.xml being cached?
+- [x] Bypass cache and return freshly-generated sitemap, c.f. _nocache_ in Use.

 If you want these features, or other ones, implemented, feed me coffee (or EUR or USD).